Garland, Texas: Economy

 In the late 1930s, the Craddock food company, which manufactured pickles, moved to town.
 In 1937, the KRLD (Dallas) radio tower was constructed in Garland.
 During World War II, several aircraft plants operated in the Garland area.
 After the war, Kraft Foods bought the Continental Motors Plant to retool for its manufacture.
 The Kraft plant still operates to this day.
 As a station on two railroads, Garland was a major onion-shipping point in the 1940s.

 Resistol Hats in Garland is a notable manufacturer of premium hats, many of which have been worn by or given to notable figures around the world.
 The company has long been an important part of Garland's manufacturing base.
 The company was founded by E.R.
 Byer and Harry Rolnick, who established Byer-Rolnick in Dallas in 1927.
 At the time, the company produced men's felt hats.
 The company used the name "Resistol Hats" to indicate that the hats could "resist-all" weather conditions.
 Some accounts contend the name was given because the headbands in the company's hats were more resistant to scalp oil.
 The growing firm needed to expand.
 In 1938, it moved to a larger facility in Garland, where Resistol hats continue to be manufactured today.
 For decades, residents surrounding the hat factory could set their clocks to its whistle.

 In the early 1980s, Garland had one of the lowest poverty rates of cities in the country.
 In 1990, it had a population of 180,650 and 2,227 businesses, making it Dallas County's second-largest city and the 10th-largest in the state.
 Today, Garland had a variety of industries, including electronics, steel fabrication, oilfield equipment, aluminum die casting, hat manufacture, dairy products, and food processors.

+Wingstop was founded in Garland in 1994 by Antonio Swad and Bernadette Fiaschetti.
+The first franchised location opened in 1997, and by 2002, the brand claimed to have served two million wings.

 Top employers

 According to the City of Garland's Economic Development Partnership website, the top employers in the city are:

-Garland has lost many of their major employers over the last few years.
-Raytheon moved to Richardson, Baylor Scott and White closed (but later opened as a VA hospital), L3 Technologies closed, as did many others.
+Garland has seen many of their major employers replaced over the last few years leading to multiple redevelopment projects.
+A prior Raytheon campus was demolished and rebuilt into three new industrial buildings.
+The large Sears distribution building was renovated and is currently being utilized by Costco wholesale.
+A hospital formerly owned by Baylor Scott & White Health has become a new VA Medical Center and the City of Garland has announced an ambitious streetscapes masterplan for the surrounding medical district with the goal of attracting a new community hospital provider.